-WINTER HOLBEN engaged to conduct feasibility study and expansion options for Albacore Park
+WINTER HOLBEN engaged to create the vision plan and expansion opportunities for Albacore Park

 Originally formed as the Bring Back Albacore committee, the Portsmouth Submarine Memorial Association, custodians of the USS Albacore, are thinking about the future.
 Some of the members of the PSMA are former crewmembers of the massive ship, serving on the Albacore during the 19 years she was active, and helping bring her to her current home just outside the parameters of the downtown historic district of Portsmouth, New Hampshire.